zaimabdullah/laravel-social-media-website/NOTE_ME.md

 #### Make Git Commit
 Commit all updated files into git with comment "Implement group profile page with cover and thumbnail upload".

+#### Make Git Commit
+Commit all updated files into git with comment "Install Laravel telescope".

 ## 00:00